tkobayas/jbpm5example/rewards-singleton-ksession/README.md

 - singleton ksession pattern
 - mvn building

 This application is an example of 'singleton ksession pattern'.
-As LocalTaskService is not thread-safe, each method is required to synchronize the use of localTaskService.
-You may encapsulate the logic with a utility class.
+As LocalTaskService is not thread-safe (while ksession is thread-safe), each method is required to be synchronized.
+I have encapsulated the logic into JbpmUtil class.

 ### Steps to run
 - Start BRMS 5.3.1 standalone